machawk1/wail/README.md

 1. bootstrap.sh:

  Executes npm install and npm run-script download-externals.

  If you supply the argument build will also execute npm run-script package

 2. doElectron.sh:

+    Executes any of the listed npm scripts whose name is given as an argument

+    Additional arguments
+    * install-start: runs npm install and npm run-script start-dev
+    * bootstrap: executes the script `bootstrap.sh`
+    * bootstrap-build: executes the script `bootstrap.sh` with the argument build

 ### Running in development mode
 If you have not done so all ready `npm install`, `npm run-script download-externals` and copy the downloaded openjdk